meshpro/optimesh/README.md

 Quite clearly, the dmsh generator produces the highest-quality meshes (left).
 The condition number of the corresponding Poisson matrices is lowest for the high quality meshes (middle); one would hence suspect faster convergence with Krylov methods.
-Indeed, most CG iterations are necessary on the Gmsh mesh.
+Indeed, most CG iterations are necessary on the Gmsh mesh (right).
 After optimesh, one saves between 10 and 20 percent of iterations/computing time.
-The dmsh mesh cuts the number of iterations in _half_ (right).
+The dmsh mesh cuts the number of iterations in _half_.